Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Pretrain Policy to Replace GP and Constrained Acquisition

-One remark of the previous objectives is that they are nonmyopic\footnote{Nonmyopic exploration allocates multiple points jointly, e.g. query $1/3, 2/3$ in $[0, 1]$ instead of $1/2, 1/4$. }~\citep{krause_nonmyopic_al_07, foster_dad_2021}, assuming a pre-defined budget $T$.
+\paragraph{Unconstrained AL Objective, beyond Fixed Length \& Fixed Priors} One remark of the previous objectives is that they are nonmyopic\footnote{Nonmyopic exploration allocates multiple points jointly, e.g. query $1/3, 2/3$ in $[0, 1]$ instead of $1/2, 1/4$. }~\citep{krause_nonmyopic_al_07, foster_dad_2021}, assuming a pre-defined budget $T$.
 The resulting queries can be suboptimal if we deploy for fewer steps.
 In practice, it is often unrealistic to know the precise number of queries $T$ in advance, especially if we wish to deploy the trained policy on multiple problems.
 To this end, we assign random AL budget to each $f$, i.e. $T_{\text{sim}} \sim \text{Uniform}[1, T]$.
 Then, the exploration scores are normalized by the sequence length (AL sims indicate random $f, T_{\text{sim}}, \mathcal{E}_{\text{init}}, \epsilon_{1:T_{\text{sim}}}$):

-One key aspect we provide is that the NN needs a budget variable as input to encode the number of queries.
+Crucially, the NN needs a budget variable as input to encode the number of queries.
 Without this budget variable, $T_{\text{sim}}=T$ must be fixed.
 Due to the space limit, the NN structure is described in~\cref{appendix-nn}.
-Note that Eqs.~\eqref{eq-gp_logprob_objective},~\eqref{eq-gp_logprob_reduction_objective} generalize over a diverse set of functions by sampling over the GP and noise parameters $\theta, \sigma^2$.
+Eqs.~\eqref{eq-gp_logprob_objective},~\eqref{eq-gp_logprob_reduction_objective} generalize over diverse functions by sampling the GP hyperparameters $\theta, \sigma^2$.